pivotal/docs-tap/spring-boot-conventions/configuring-spring-boot-actuators.hbs.md

 of actuators.
 By default, all existing and future accelerator projects are configured to activate automatic configuration on the workload level.

-To activate or deactivate the automatic configuration of actuators at the workload level, follow these
+To activate or deactivate the automatic configuration of actuators at the workload level:
-steps:

-1. To activate automatic configuration of actuators, set the following label to `true` in your workload YAML:
+- To activate automatic configuration of actuators, set the following label to `true` in your workload YAML:

     `apps.tanzu.vmware.com/auto-configure-actuators: "true"`